ButWhatIf/Java-Artificial-Feedforward-Neural-Network/README.md

 All the classes generate a dense, feedforward neural network in Java.
 There is currently support for two loss functions, four optimizers, and eight activation functions.
 All the optimizers are gradient descent based, though particle swarm is a feature I would like to implement in the future.
 Currently I do not have plans to write the Nesterov variants of each optimizer.
-See the "example" program to see how to implement this program on an example training set, where I train this NN using "training_example.txt", and write the outputs t
+See the "example" program to see how to implement this program on an example training set, where I train this NN using the data in "training_sample.txt", and write the outputs to "computer_predicted.txt".

 Future commits:
 - Additional loss functions (in particular, Binary Cross Entropy and Hubert)